-Ms. Stewart [continuing].
-I assume that they looked at it close-
+Ms. STEWART [continuing].
+I assume that they looked at it closely, but I was not part of that process yet.

 Senator RISCH.
 And I agree with you, we need to let the thing play out.
 But if we are going to let the-if we are going to let the process play out, we need to have at least a clear understanding of what our allies are telling us and it looks to me like you got a long ways to go to get there.
 Thank you, Mr. Chair.